-, now the land of petroleum.
+Norway (Norwegian Bokmål: Norge, Norwegian Nynorsk: Noreg, Northern Sami: Norga), officially known as the Kingdom of Norway (Norwegian Bokmål: Kongeriket Norge, Norwegian Nynorsk: Kongeriket Noreg, Northern Sami: Norgga gonagasriika), is a Northern European country, the westernmost state of Scandinavia, and the northernmost country fully located within Europe.
+Once one of lands of The Viking Age, now the land of petroleum.
 And the Nobel Peace Prize.
 Norway is also the go-to place for tourists interested in fjords, midnight sun, aurora borealis, cartoon moose, troll figurines, mountains and fish.
 There are also actual live elks/moose and reindeer.
 In fact, the road signs that warn against crossing elks (triangular with a black elk silhouette on white background with a red border) often get stolen by foreign tourists that for some reason are fascinated by the animals.

 Pursued a policy of staying outside alliances from independence until the German invasion in 1940.
 At this time it produced the actual namer of The Quisling, though it had an active and strong resistance movement.
 Though the Germans could not be resisted for more than two monthsnote , the king and the cabinet went into exile in London and was able to rally much of the very large merchant fleet to the Allied cause, providing vital cargo capacity for the various convoys.
 There were also a number of Norwegian-crewed vessels and air force squadrons fighting under the British.
 And Norwegian volunteers for the Waffen-SS fighting on the Eastern front.

-, it turned down EEC/EU membership after two referendums, the first in 1972, the second in 1994.
+A founding member of NATO, it turned down EEC/EU membership after two referendums, the first in 1972, the second in 1994.
 In fact, the EU membership question is so divisive that none of the pro-membership parties actually dare to push for another application for fear of the turmoil it would bring.
 Norway is also (in)famous for being one of the only developed countries, along with Japan, not to have banned whaling.

 The "Free Farmer" trope

-for the Norwegian farm culture, and referred to hundreds of years later.
-At the assembly at Eidsvold, the farmers present craved the rights given to them by Haakon the good, and the assembly agreed.
+The idea of the Free Farmers is old in Norway, and has arguably shaped the picture Norwegian have of themselves.
+The starting point for this is probably the Heimskringla of Snorri Sturluson, which clearly presents the type.
+Haakon the Good tried to present Christianity to the farmers assembled at the Trøndelag Thing at Frosta, but was rebuffed by the farmers, who actually threatened the king with withdrawal of support if he didn't give in.
+Haakon did.
+Truly a Moment of Awesome for the Norwegian farm culture, and referred to hundreds of years later.
+At the assembly at Eidsvold, the farmers present craved the rights given to them by Haakon the Good, and the assembly agreed.
 Thus, through constitutional agreement, the Norwegian farmers had greater property rights than any other farmers in Northern Europe.

 The Norwegian farm culture was arguably the starting point for both patriotic movements and romantic nationalism later on.
 Because of the Danish rule, Norway was not exactly urbanized in 1814, and only slightly more in 1905.
 The Norwegian farm militia made the backbone of the Dano-Norwegian army during the union years, and has shown some examples of historical badassery.
-Thus, a militia of 500 armed farmers massacred a better equipped scottish mercenary band in 1612, during the Kalmar war.
+Thus, a militia of 500 armed farmers massacred a better equipped Scottish mercenary band in 1612, during the Kalmar war.
 Later, feuds with Sweden gave the "Norwegian farmer" just renown, not least in The Napoleonic Wars, when the mostly Norwegian army beat a Swedish invasion force.
 Twice.

 Unlike their Danish counterparts, the Norwegian farmers had the right to bear arms, for the sake of hunting.
 Thus, they mustered time and again to local revolts when the taxes on behalf of the Danish king became too harsh.
-And when they did not rebel against authorities, or fought invading Swedes, they fought eachother.
+And when they did not rebel against authorities, or fought invading Swedes, they fought each other.
 During a span of 30 years, a local teacher documented several murders and fights done with knife (and sometimes also axes) in one single valley.
 And statistics tell it was just as bad in other parts of the country.
 No wonder both Danes and Swedes tended to see Norwegians as somewhat wild and barbaric.
-But the idea of the free farmer was cherished even in Denmark, where "the Norwegian" came to be compared to the noble savage
+But the idea of the free farmer was cherished even in Denmark, where "the Norwegian" came to be compared to the noble savage.

-From the trope mentioned, we also have the delicate balance between center and periphery, which has been central in Norwegian domestics policy for decades.
+From the trope mentioned, we also have the delicate balance between center and periphery, which has been central in Norwegian domestic policy for decades.
 People who live in one place will actually take great pains to stay there if they can, although mobility often is easy.

 The current or actually "non-existing" EU dispute can also be said to owe some points to this fact.